CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

 can define hook points in plugins by invoking callbacks with the name of the hook point by using the appropriate methods.
-For example, a logging plugin could implement a callback method `log` that could be called from other plugins, both callback and endpoint plugins.
+For example, a logging plugin could implement a callback method `log` that could be called from other plugins, both in callbacks and endpoints.

 Given the Flask request object (or the global request proxy) `request`, callbacks for the (event) hook point `hook_point` can be